motangpuar/infidel_env/README.md

 Toggle Limelight from command input mode `:Limelight` or use the <Leader><l> shortcut.

+### Autocomplete : CoC

+CoC now can use tab to navigate completion list.
+Make sure the target machine have nodejs for CoC to run properly.

+**CoC Extensions included** :

+- `coc-vimlsp` for VIM script
+- `coc-pyright` for Python
+- `coc-sh` for SH scripts

 ### Autocomplete : Completor

 > Completor is not good for servers, as it requires vim version with python support.

-### Autocomplete : coc

-coc now can use tab to navigate completion list

 ## Future Improvement